KSDaemon/wampy.js/README.md

 * **reconnectInterval**.
 Default value: 2000 (ms).
 Reconnection Interval in ms.
 * **maxRetries**.
 Default value: 25.
 Max reconnection attempts.
 After reaching this value [.disconnect()](#disconnect) will be called
-* **transportEncoding**.
-Default value: json.
-Transport serializer to use.
-Supports 2 values: json|msgpack.
-For using msgpack you need to provide [msgpack5][] javascript library, set up **msgpackCoder** option, and wamp server, that also supports it.
 * **realm**.
 Default value: null.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
 * **helloCustomDetails**.
 Default value: null.
 Custom attributes to send to router on hello.
 * **authid**.
 Default value: null.
 Authentication (user) id to use in challenge.